Karel Čurda

 Karel Čurda (10 October 1911 – 29 April 1947) was a Czech resistance fighter who later became a Nazi collaborator during World War II.
-He infamously informed on the assassins of Reinhard Heydrich, who were later all cornered and killed.
+He informed on the assassins of Reinhard Heydrich, who were later all cornered and killed.

 Wartime activities

-A soldier of the Czechoslovak army in exile, Čurda was parachuted into the protectorate in 1942 as a member of the sabotage group Out Distance.
+A soldier of the Czechoslovak Army in exile, Čurda was parachuted into the protectorate in 1942 as a member of the sabotage group Out Distance.
 Later that year, he betrayed the Czechoslovak army agents responsible for the assassination of top Nazi official Reinhard Heydrich in Prague.
-His reward was 10,000,000 Kronen or 1 million Reichsmarks and a new identity, "Karl Jerhot."
+His reward was 10 million Kronen or 1 million Reichsmarks and a new identity, "Karl Jerhot."
 He married a German woman and spent the rest of the war as a Gestapo collaborator.

 Execution

 After the war, Čurda was tracked down and arrested.
 When asked in court how he could betray his comrades, he reportedly answered, "I think you would have done the same for 1 million marks."
 He was found guilty of treason and hanged on 29 April 1947 at Pankrác Prison, alongside fellow collaborator Viliam Gerik.